Vinayak-2926/Puppeteer-scraper-using-TypeScript/README.md

 cd src
 ts-node scraper.ts
 ```
-Output will be saved as DATA.json in the src folder
+Output will be saved as DATA.json in the src folder.